ozgurgulerx/inference-journal/days/day-007-vllm-runtime-probes/LOG_tier03.md

   - p95 (and ideally p99) latency stays within your SLO.
   - Concurrency is below the knee where adding more requests mostly increases queuing, not throughput.
 Your Tier 3 tables should let you pick and justify such a point, e.g. “`max-model-len=4096`, concurrency 8–12.”

+### D) Controlled Ablations & “What Breaks First”

+To sharpen causality, add a couple of **one-variable ablations**:

+- Fix concurrency, vary `max-model-len` → isolate **KV pressure** and see when you approach OOM or aggressive eviction.
+- Fix `max-model-len`, vary concurrency → isolate **batching/queueing behavior** and find the p95 knee.
+- (Optional) Compare different dtypes (bf16 vs fp16) if relevant, or different allocator/page configs if you expose them.

+In your notes, explicitly answer:

+- **What breaks first on this GPU + SLM?**
+  - OOM / allocation failures,
+  - p95/p99 latency collapse,
+  - scheduler thrash or timeouts.

+And note the **early warning signals** you’d watch in production:

+- GPU utilization trending toward 100% while p95 drifts up,
+- VRAM usage approaching your calculated `KV_budget`,
+- spikes in engine logs related to allocation / eviction.

+This makes Tier 3 useful not just for sizing, but for **failure-mode thinking**.

 **Q5.
 How would you explain to an SRE why “just turning up concurrency” is not a free way to get more throughput?**
 **A:** Increasing concurrency increases the pool of work the scheduler can batch, which helps **until** the GPU is saturated.
 Past that point, new requests mostly wait in queues, increasing TTFT and p95/p99 without proportionally increasing tok/s.
 Moreover, higher concurrency with a large `max-model-len` increases KV memory pressure, risking OOMs or forced evictions.
 So concurrency must be tuned together with `max-model-len` and latency SLOs, not treated as a free dial.